mishralikan88/Namaste-JS/Namaste-JS-SourceCode & Notes/notes/lecture-12.md

 5. Why Use a Constructor Function Instead of a Plain Function?

-    - Using a constructor function (like Counter) instead of a plain function makes the code more scalable and flexible.
+    - Using a constructor function (like Counter) instead of a plain function, makes the code more scalable and flexible.
 Here’s why:

     - Multiple Instances:With a constructor, you can create many independent counters.
 Each counter has its own separate count value.

       For example:

       var counter1 = new Counter();